-Amid growing concerns around municipal bankruptcies, Bill Kannel a member of the Bankruptcy, Restructuring and Commercial Law Practice at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. is speaking at the National Federation of Municipal Analysts (NFMA) Advanced Seminar on Electric and Water Utilities.
+Amid growing concerns around municipal bankruptcies, Bill Kannel a member of the Bankruptcy & Restructuring Practice at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C. is speaking at the National Federation of Municipal Analysts (NFMA) Advanced Seminar on Electric and Water Utilities.
 The seminar is taking place February 3 and 4th at the Lodge at Torrey Pines in La Jolla, California.

 Mr. Kannel's topic at the seminar will be Impact of the Great Recession: Not Even the "Essential Service" Utility Providers are Immune.
 He will be discussing the impact the recession has had on the credit quality of municipal electric water utilities, as well as providing an informative update on municipal bankruptcies.